-Here are 10 things you should know about the legendary Jack Benny, born 125 years ago today.
-Benny was a show business icon who was said to be the very opposite of the parsimonious, vain and persnickety figure he portrayed for so long.
+Here are 10 things you should know about Jack Benny, born 127 years ago today.
+The show biz icon was said to be the very opposite of the parsimonious, vain and persnickety figure he portrayed for so long.
 We suspect the American public knew it all along.

 Longtime readers of this blog have probably picked up on the fact that we’re suckers for What’s My Line?—for any game show of the 1950s, really, but especially those programs that featured elegantly dressed, urbane and witty panelists.
 We’re thinking here of shows such as To Tell the Truth and I’ve Got a Secret.